suryaasaputra/suryaasaputra/README.md

 ### Hi! 👋 I'm Surya.

 A final year college students majoring in Computer Science who loves to create and share projects about website and cloud !
-I've learn JavaScript & PHP and make it as the main language in creating a project.
+I've learn JavaScript ,PHP & GO and make it as the main language in creating a project.

 I'm currently active in contributing as student at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to learn courses in Front-End Web and Back-End Service.